kevin-allen/ktan/README.md

 # Features

-* Record up to at least 64 channels (depending on hardware).
+* Record up to 128 channels (depending on hardware).
 * Rewind the oscilloscope to re-examined recently acquired signals.
 * Independent threads for acquisition, recording and oscilloscope to take advantage of multi-core processors.
 * Control recording and visualize data from a remote computer via ssh (-X).